hoho1986/memo/README.md

 # Memo

-It is my note or study for programming languages.
+Notes or studies for programming languages.